 Who we are

-The newborn Mediterranean Institute for Environmental Studies has been established in 2018.
-The interdisciplinary research team combines biology and life sciences, biotechnology, philosophy, sociology, economics, food technology and health studies experts.
+The Mediterranean Institute for Environmental Studies has been established in 2018.
+The interdisciplinary research team combines biological and life sciences with humanities, as it actively connects with other institutes of ZRS Koper.

 Competences and achievements

 Through research, the Institute promotes excellence and responsibility.
-The researchers of the Institute undertake mainly interdisciplinary applied national and international research projects, produce scientific and expert reports and papers, organise and take part of scientific and expert meetings.
+The researchers of the Institute undertake environmental and other interdisciplinary applied national and international research projects in the field of sustainable development, produce scientific and expert reports and papers, organize and take part of scientific and expert meetings.
 Research areas of the Institute are oriented mainly to the Mediterranean.
-Nevertheless, the global integration of all words societies, cultures, environments is taken in great consideration to develop more integrated, holistic and balanced sustainability perspectives.

 Mission and vision